UniversalDependencies/docs/_pt/dep/compound.md

 layout: relation
 title: 'compound'
 shortdef: 'compound'
+udver: '2'
 ---

 `compound` is one of the three relations in UD for compounding.

 It is used for

 - any kind of X<sup>0</sup> compounding: noun compounds (e.g., *linha vermelha*), but also verb and adjective compounds that are more common in other languages (_guarda-chuva, nova era_).
 ~~~ sdparse
 nova era
 compound(era, nova)